MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Copy-Item.md

 ### -Destination

 Specifies the path to the new location.
+The default is the current directory.

-To rename a copied item, include the new name in the value.
+To rename the item being copied, specify a new name in the value of the **Destination** parameter.

 ```yaml
 Type: String